Proton Mail vs Gmail: Which Is Best in 2025?

 Custom domain support

-This should answer your question of how much does Proton charge for hosting my domain and whether Gmail is more expensive.
+This should answer your question about how much Proton charges for hosting a domain and whether Gmail is more expensive.

 TL;DR: Which is best for you - Proton or Gmail?